 - Server Name – Enter a name to identify the server.

-- In Service – Denotes the requests can be forwarded to the server.
+- In Service – Denotes that the requests can be forwarded to the server.

 - Out of Service Sticky – This applies only when a Persistence Method is selected using on the Edit Service page.
 If selected, persistent client(s) requests are forwarded to the server.